ebeneliason/easy-pattern/README.md

 ## Supported Parameters

 A full list of supported parameters follows below.
+Pass a single table containing one or more of these parameters to [`init()`](#initparams) to define your pattern.
 Technically speaking, none of these are required.
 In practice, you'll want to set either `pattern` or `ditherType`, and a `duration` for at least one axis as shown in the example above.

+Parameters are grouped into the following categories:

+1. [Pattern Parameters](#pattern-parameters): Define the overall appearance of your pattern.
+2. [Animation Parameters](#animation-parameters): Define the animation behaviors of your pattern.
+3. [Transformation Parameters](#transformation-parameters): Apply simple transformations to your pattern, such as translation, reflection, and rotation.

-The animation parameters may also be set directly on your EasyPattern instance at any time, e.g.
+The [animation](#animation-parameters) and [transformation](#transformation-parameters) may also be set directly on your `EasyPattern` instance at any time after initialization, e.g.

 ```lua
 easyCheckerboard.xDuration = 0.5